woprd/ctfs/csa/csc2024/townpulse/README.md

 - Ask teammates for help when you get blocked.
 Difficult for you can be easy for them and vice versa.
 - As a team, set up some tools in comms (like a thread for each challenge) to share progress and artefacts for challenges so someone can pick up from where someone else is stuck.
-- Linpeas and gtfobins are l337h4x0r was to privesc on linux. 🫶
+- Linpeas and gtfobins are l337h4x0r tools to privesc on linux. 🫶

 ---